Channel Islands Pet Passport & Import Regulations

 Regulations in steps 1 and 2 apply.
 If entering the Channel Islands from a high-rabies country, step 3 applies.

-A licensed veterinarian must complete the non-commercial EU health certificate for Channel Islands within 10 days of entry.
+A licensed veterinarian must complete the non-commercial UK health certificate for Channel Islands within 10 days of entry.
 (Note: new form is required if issued by a licensed veterinarian after August 31, 2016.)
 If your pet is traveling from the United States or Canada, the veterinarian must be accredited by the USDA or CFIA respectively and the non-commercial EU helath certificate must be endorsed by the local USDA (United States) or CFIA (Canada) office.
 This form is good for transports of 5 or less animals. (see item 5 if you are traveling with more than 5 pets.)

 You or your representative must sign a Declaration of Non-Commercial Transport stating that your pet's transport does not involve the sale or transfer of ownership of your pet.